alexeysp11/uptrader-eth-blazor/README.md

 }
 ```

-- Sends requests to ETH, or imitates it
+- Establishes communication with the ETH node and sends requests to it, or at least imitates the communication;

-- Returns JSON as a response in a form:
+- Returns JSON as a response in the following form:

 ```JSON
 {
     "AppUid": "appuid632rbAbB325ao234",